meirisoda/obsidian/School/Fall2023/NTRN201/Notes/Module 10 - Vitamins and Minerals.md

 1. Body cannot make enough to maintain health.
 2. Absence will lead to deficiency that can be cured with replenishment.
 ## Fat-Soluble Vitamins
-Absorbed with dietary fat (so anything interfering with fat absorption will impair vitamin absorp)
+Absorbed and stored with dietary fat (so anything interfering with fat absorption will impair vitamin absorption).
 ### Vitamin A
 RDA: 900 microg (남) 700 microg (녀)